morningsunshine0401/Ruun_protocol/README.md

 The project consists of the following components:

+## ruun_protocol_pkg:
-$$ruun_protocol_pkg: This package contains the source code for the communication protocol implementation, which includes sending and receiving messages, as well as handling message integrity through checksums.
+This package contains the source code for the communication protocol implementation, which includes sending and receiving messages, as well as handling message integrity through checksums.

+#### ruun_protocol.cpp:
-    $ruun_protocol.cpp: This file contains code for ROS to subscribe to topics from PX4, convert the subscribed data into a Ruun_Message format, encrypt it, and then send the message using UDP.
+This file contains code for ROS to subscribe to topics from PX4, convert the subscribed data into a Ruun_Message format, encrypt it, and then send the message using UDP.

+#### ruun_protocol_recv.cpp:
-    $ruun_protocol_recv.cpp: This file contains code for receiving encrypted Ruun_Message instances via UDP, decrypting them, and then publishing the corresponding MAVROS message topics using ROS.
+This file contains code for receiving encrypted Ruun_Message instances via UDP, decrypting them, and then publishing the corresponding MAVROS message topics using ROS.

+#### ruun.h:
-    $ruun.h: A header file that defines the Ruun_Message format used in the Ruun protocol.
+A header file that defines the Ruun_Message format used in the Ruun protocol.

+#### DoubleXORCipher.h:
-    $DoubleXORCipher.h: A header file that provides functions for encrypting and decrypting messages using the Double XOR Cipher algorithm.
+A header file that provides functions for encrypting and decrypting messages using the Double XOR Cipher algorithm.